software-students-fall2023/2-web-app-exercise-1-sqrt-5-2/README.md

 ## Setup

+Copy the `.env.example` file contents to a new `.env` file and edit the details accordingly.

 ### MongoDB

-- Copy the `.env.example` file contents to a new `.env` file and edit the details accordingly.
-- Start the MongoDB server.
+- Install MongoDB and start the MongoDB server.

 ### Environment

+### Pipenv

-Use Pipenv to manage dependencies.
-See [Pipenv](https://pipenv.pypa.io/en/latest/installation/) for details.
+To manage dependencies using Pipenv, check [Pipenv](https://pipenv.pypa.io/en/latest/installation/) for details.

 Install Pipenv: